ofasgard/isogame/README.md

 - Store level state between level transitions
 - Improve the update_pathfinding() method
-- Make it possible to turn without moving (turning uses up movement)
+- Implement a slightly movement delay so it's possible to turn without moving
+	- Do this by limiting how many times per second we check for input or try to move the wolf
 - Implement death for the player

 Assets: